Gumball2415/subpixel-display-crt/README.md

 ------

 This project is modified specifically for TV CRTs to be more accurate.
-This project is designed to be rendered in Cycles and Eevee.
+This project is designed to be rendered in Cycles and Eevee **using AgX view transform**.
 Currently, a detailed guide is not yet available.

 <img src="renders/testpalette_on_0.png" style="max-width:80%;" />